Donating to Indiana State Parks

 - Purchase a gift card to a local department store for the interpretive center.

 - Make a donation in honor or memory of a friend or family member.
-Gifts can be mailed to Deputy Director for Stewardship, Indiana State Parks, 402 W. Washington RM W298, Indianapolis, IN 46204.
+Email for more information, or mail your gifts to Deputy Director for Stewardship, Indiana State Parks, 402 W. Washington RM W298, Indianapolis, IN 46204.
 Note property and provide contact information.
 Donations are tax deductible.

 Indiana Parks Alliance